-If this is the first time that you have submitted a form to the CNA that must be signed by an Authorized Representative, please send a signed facsimile or a paper copy of this form to the CNA in addition to or instead of the e-mail submission.
+If this is the first time that you have submitted a form to the CNA that must be signed by an Authorized Representative, please send a signed copy of this form electronically to the CNA.

 I hereby certify that the following information is true and accurate to the best of my knowledge and that this application has been prepared in accordance with the currently applicable version of the Canadian Central Office Code (NXX) Assignment Guidelines.